mathiasprisfeldt/dainty-vs/readme.md

 ## Configuration

-Dainty can be configured by editing `configuration.json`.
+Dainty can be configured by editing `configuration.jsonc`.
 The file is generated if it doesn’t exist while running `yarn build`.
 Its schema is defined by [`configuration-schema.json`](https://github.com/alexanderte/dainty-vs/blob/master/configuration-schema.json).
 See [Shared configuration](https://github.com/alexanderte/dainty-shared/blob/master/shared-configuration.md) for configuration shared by Dainty for different applications.

-### Overriding usages of colors
+### Visual Studio-specific customizations

-Usages of environment colors and editor tokens can be overridden by adding the following object to the root of `configuration.json`:
+While customization genrally should be done using `"customization"."tokens"`, there is possible to tap into how Dainty customizes Visual Studio by adding to the `"__searchReplace"` and `__categories` objects:

 ```json
 "customizations": {